 There are 2 types of surgery: ablation (superficial burning of endometriosis) and excision (cutting out at the root.)
-With ablation, pain and endometriosis often come back in 40-100% of patients within a few years.
-With excision, the rate of recurrence can be as low as 7%.
+With excision, the rate of recurrence (endo coming back) can be as low as 7%.
 With ablation, disease persistence is fully expected, since the endometriosis wasn’t truly removed in the first place (and therefore persists).

 You aren’t doomed.
 Even without excision, many people live with less or no symptoms by changing their diet and lifestyle, reducing stress, or doing Traditional Chinese Medicine (such as acupuncture or Chinese herbs).

 What is Endometriosis?

 Endometriosis is tissue similar to the endometrium (the uterine lining) but is NOT the endometrium, despite what many misinformed websites and even doctors say!
-These endometriosis lesions grow in the body when they shouldn’t.
-While it is most commonly found on the female reproductive system, it has been found in nine other body systems.
+These endometriosis lesions shouldn’t be in the body.
+While endo is most commonly found on the female reproductive system, it has been found in nine other body systems.
 Patients with endometriosis may have it on the ovaries, peritoneum (lining of the abdomen cavity and organs), bowel, bladder, uterosacral ligaments, rectovaginal septum, lung, diaphragm, or other parts of the body.

 Endometriosis has glands and stroma, but doesn’t generally have blood vessels.
 Endometriosis glands secrete an inflammatory substance, which can irritate the surrounding tissue and destabilize nearby capillaries, causing bleeding in the surrounding tissues.
-This bleeding and inflammation can cause an immune response, scar tissue/ adhesions, new blood vessels to grow in surrounding tissue, and pain.
+This bleeding and inflammation can cause an immune response, the formation of scar tissue and adhesions, new blood vessels to grow in surrounding tissue (angiogenesis), and pain.